William-HuangWY/CodeYing-WebDev/README.md

 ## About

-This project aims to provide a space for me to organize and share various website scripts, tools, and resources.
+This project aims to provide a space to organize and share various website scripts, tools, and resources.
 My final website will be hosted at **[weiyinghuang.com](https://weiyinghuang.com)**, and I encourage friends and collaborators to explore the repository.

 ## Repository Structure